rwilliams/jrubywiki/Google-Summer-of-Code-2014.md

 It would be great if this library could be leveraged from JRuby, either with a proprietary API, or with an implementation of Fibers which is backed by this library.

+### Java ByteBuffer support for nio4r

+Ruby has no native ByteArray or ByteBuffer types, [unlike Java](http://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html).
+While it'd be great to have something like this in core Ruby, the next best place would be in the [New IO for Ruby](https://github.com/celluloid/nio4r) project, which provides a thin wrapper around Java NIO.

+The goal of this project would be to wrap Java ByteBuffers (particularly direct ByteBuffers) in a Ruby class that can also be implemented in pure Ruby which hooks into nio4r and can be used directly with nio4r's Java NIO backend.

 ### Celluloid "Turbo Mode" for JRuby

 [Celluloid](http://celluloid.io) is an actor-based concurrent object framework (somewhat similar to Akka) written in pure Ruby.
 It presently uses Ruby Mutexes and ConditionVariables for synchronization.
 However, the JVM has many, many other options which could provide better performance.
 Celluloid provides an [ActorSystem](https://github.com/celluloid/celluloid/blob/master/lib/celluloid/actor_system.rb) abstraction for supporting multiple different platform-specific backends, and we'd love to have one specific to JRuby.